 Coordinated Program in Dietetics

-The Department of Human Ecology offers a baccalaureate degree in Food and Nutritional Sciences with a Concentration in Dietetics.
-This program combines academic and supervised practice to qualify students to become immediately eligible to sit for the national Registration Examination for Dietitians after they graduate.
+The Department of Human Ecology offers a master’s degree in Nutritional Sciences with a Coordinated Program in Dietetics concentration.
+This program combines academic and supervised practice to qualify students to sit for the national Registration Examination for Dietitians after they graduate.
 For further detail on becoming a registered dietitian nutritionist, please refer to the Student Handbook: pgs.
 3-4 (see sidebar).

-Because of the supervised practice component of the program, students consistently apply the knowledge and skills acquired in their course work in a variety of clinical, community nutrition, and food service management settings to achieve entry level competency for registered dietitian nutritionists.
-The program offers a concentration in Culturally Competent Food and Nutrition Services.
+The supervised practice component of the program, requiring a minimum of 1005 hours, allows students to apply the knowledge and skills acquired in their course work and simulations and labs in a variety of clinical, community nutrition, and food service management settings to achieve entry-level competency of the registered dietitian nutritionists.
+With the exception of the enrichment rotation, the program coordinates student-supervised practice experiences.
 Our program demonstrates a strong commitment to individualized mentoring to ensure the success of our students.

 The Commission on Dietetic Registration provides information on registration eligibility, career opportunities, and the registration examination.
 Please visit its website at: https://www.cdrnet.org/certifications/registered-dietitian-rd-certification.
 Delaware requires that dietitians are licensed: https://dpr.delaware.gov/boards/dietitians/newlicense/.
 Licensure information for other states can be found on the CDR website: https://www.cdrnet.org/state-licensure.

 Delaware State University’s Coordinated Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics: http://www.eatrightpro.org/ACEND.